section-engineering-education/engineering-education/content/articles/how-to-ground-truth-label-your-datasets-for-creating-autonomous-driving-systems-using-matlab-ground-truth-app/index.md

 - An understanding of [MATLAB](https://www.section.io/engineering-education/getting-started-with-matlab/) basics.

 ### How to locate the app
-To locate this App:
+To locate this app:
-- At the top of the window, click on the App's and click on the dropdown arrow.
+- At the top of the window, click on App's and click on the dropdown arrow.

 ![image](/engineering-education/how-to-ground-truth-label-your-datasets-for-creating-autonomous-driving-systems-using-matlab-ground-truth-app
 /ground1.png)